FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 1. Download the latest [release](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/releases)
 2. Extract everything from the zip
 3. (Windows) Run Sims1WidescreenPatcher.exe as administrator
-4. Select your Sims.exe
+4. Locate and select your Sims.exe
-5. Enter your preferred resolution & wrapper
+5. Select your preferred resolution & wrapper
-6. Click Patch
+6. Click "Patch" and answer any prompts that appear
 7. Run "The Sims...800x600" shortcut or create your own from Sims.exe

 **MacOS Notes**